sabomichal/jooq-meta-postgres-flyway/README.md

 Custom Docker image name used as compatible substitute for default image name "postgres:14".
 #### placeholders
 Used as the Flyway placeholders property.
 Comma-separated list of key-value pairs in a form of "key=value".
 Defaults to empty map.
+#### flyway.postgresql.transactional.lock
+Boolean flag for enabling or disabling the `PostgreSQL` transactional locks, which were enabled by default in `flyway-core` version `9.1.2` and higher.
+See https://github.com/flyway/flyway/issues/3492 for more details.
+Defaults to `true`
 ### Maven
 Simply add the meta plugin as a dependency to jOOQ codegen maven plugin.
 The following example demonstrates the usage.
 ```xml